julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 **Solution:** @TODO - Solve it

-**1.1.13: Write a code fragment to print the tranposition (rows and columns changed) of a two-dimensional array with M rows and N columns.**
+**1.1.13: Write a code fragment to print the transposition (rows and columns changed) of a two-dimensional array with M rows and N columns.**

 **Solution:** @TODO - Solve it